WE’RE HERE TO HELP

 Don’t delay, talk to us now

 At Anderson Gray Lawyers, we are happy to spend time listening to your story to understand how your dismissal happened.
-If we think you have a genuine and legitimate claim, then we’ll be happy to help you out on a no win, no fee basis.
+If we think you have a genuine and legitimate claim, then we’ll be happy to offer you a fee arrangement that suits your particular situation.